RobbieDumbrell/Treegum/README.md

 Take a look and have a play around with the app as deployed on Heroku here: https://robbie-treegum.herokuapp.com/

-## How could it be improved?
+## How could it extended?

+- User Login:

->The biggest improvement point for this app is the fact that it lacks a login system, which means that it is currently an app >based heavily on trust that you only act as yourself - but there is nothing stopping you from making a review or posting an >advert as another user.
-As the key aim of this project was to consolidate the learning previous to the project, this was >overlooked and not considered part of the MVP.
+The biggest extension point for this app is the fact that it lacks a login system, which means that it is currently an app based heavily on trust that you only act as yourself - but there is nothing stopping you from making a review or posting an advert as another user.
+As the key aim of this project was to consolidate the learning previous to the project, this was overlooked and not considered part of the MVP.

+- Advert Images:

+Another further extension would be to allow the user to upload advert images, which would be stored alongside the advert to be displayed back onto the front-end.